swathikakula/TextSummarization/README.md

 In addition, theres another directory providing extracted summary and text associated to each story/article.
 Using python regex, summaries and text can be further seggreated.

 Model:
-Using ML techniques such as TFIDF (term frequency Inverse document frequency), the data can be
+Using ML techniques such as TFIDF (term frequency Inverse document frequency), the most frequently used terms are identified and textrank technique is applied to filter top performing sentences.
+Then most popular Bert model is pretrained with the normalized dataset, and extractive summarized sentences are identified.
+For asbtractive summarization, T5 transformer model is used.
+The model is fine tuned to adapt to the dataset, and abstactive summarized sentences are generated,